Whipple Surgery for Pancreatic Cancer

 Your surgeon will work with you to choose what's best for you.

-- Gives people the best long-term survival rates from pancreatic tumors.
+- Giving people the best long-term survival rates from pancreatic tumors.

-- Improves symptoms like pain, jaundice, and digestive problems.
+- Improving symptoms like pain, jaundice, and digestive problems.

 - Bleeding and infection.